Pratik0896/Data-Scrapping/README.md

-# Data-Scrapping
+## Data-Scrapping
+- Parses data from an employment website.
+- Data comprised of Job postings in Canada for Data Scientists (and similar).
-parsing the job postings from an employment website and RSS feeds from a news website.
+- Parses RSS feeds from a news website.
+- Used request library to get the context from webpages.